MyUNiDAYS/inbox-tester/readme.md

 You then want access to the reset URL contained within the contents of the email.

 This tool helps you retrieve that URL.

+You can provide a regex to filter the URLs - allowing you to search for a specific url, as well as filter the searched emails based on the TO header.

+The use case for TO filtering is address extensions, allowing you to use a single inbox for multiple users, e.g.

+* test.user@gmail.com
+* test.user+1@gmail.com
+* test.user+2@gmail.com
+* test.user+3@gmail.com

 # Setup